fastlmm/bed-reader/src/supplemental_documents/options_etc.md

 * which SNPs (variants) to read,
 * etc.

-See this crates introductory material for [a complete table](../index.html#readoptions).
+See this crate's introductory material for [a complete table](../index.html#readoptions).